MSP Lead Generation – What You Need to Know and How to Get Started in the Strongest Way Possible

 The right MSP lead generation technique can be a great way to cut through all the noise, getting your message in front of the people who matter as fast as you possibly can.
 This leads to two unique benefits:

-- Not only does this ultimately help improve the return on investment for your marketing efforts, but
+1. Not only does this ultimately help improve the return on investment for your marketing efforts, but

-- It also unlocks the most important benefit of all: you always have a steady stream of new customers coming straight to your (virtual) door.
+2. It also unlocks the most important benefit of all: you always have a steady stream of new customers coming straight to your (virtual) door.

-- A sales qualified lead, also known as an SQL, is something different.
-This is a prospect who has already indicated interest in what your business has to offer – either based on your existing marketing efforts or through some other point of contact with your company.
+An SQL, on the other hand, is a prospect who has already indicated interest in what your business has to offer.
+They may have come across your company through existing marketing efforts or through some other point of contact with your company.
+These leads are likely ready to make a decision and are at the point where they’re ready to buy.

 The major difference here between an MQL and an SQL ultimately comes down to their readiness to buy.
 The former is still likely at the point where they’re slowly building interest in your services.
 They may or may not understand managed services, and may still need convincing as to how one would fit into their business.
 The latter, on the other hand, is likely ready to make that jump – now, you just need to make sure they do it with YOU.
+To effectively convert these leads into customers, it’s important to tailor your approach to their specific needs and readiness to buy.

 Many MSP owners that I speak to think of lead generation as synonym for cold calling – but that couldn’t be farther from the truth!
 If the goal of MSP lead generation is to generate leads, then there are many many ways to accomplish that – most of which fall into one of two categories: outbound lead generation and inbound lead generation.